This project consisted of two parts.

-Study 1 is a a cross-sectional questionnaire-based study of GPs practising in the geographic footprint of the Hunter New England Central Coast Primary Health Network (HNECCPHN).
+Study 1 was a a cross-sectional questionnaire-based study of GPs practising in the geographic footprint of the Hunter New England Central Coast Primary Health Network (HNECCPHN).

 - To establish GPs’ knowledge of, attitudes to, and practice of, environmental sustainability within the practice.